alexalexyang/cvme/README.md

 ### Set up Gatekeeper

 Ideally, we shouldn't communicate OAuth credentials over a browser.
-But we also don't want to set up our own back end to do that.
+But we also don't want to set up our own back end to do that right now.
 For a quick solution, deploy Gatekeeper to Heroku with this [convenient button](https://github.com/prose/gatekeeper#deploy-on-heroku).
-You'll have to fill in your GitHub OAuth app client ID and secret (from above).
+You'll have to fill in your GitHub OAuth app client ID and secret (see previous step).

 # Insecure connection error